Public Sector Commission - Information statement

 Last updated:

-The Freedom of Information Act 1992 (FOI Act) gives members of the public the right to access our documents, subject to some limitations.
-It also lets people seek changes to their personal information if they feel it is inaccurate, incomplete, out of date or misleading.
+The Freedom of Information Act 1992 (FOI Act) gives members of the public the right to access our documents subject to some limitations.
+It also lets people seek changes to their personal information we hold if they feel it is inaccurate, incomplete, out of date or misleading.

-We aim to provide information through the FOI process as quickly and cost effectively as possible and wherever possible we attempt to provide documents outside of the FOI process.
+We aim to provide documents through the FOI process as quickly and cost effectively as possible.
+Where possible we also provide documents outside the FOI process.

-Before submitting a freedom of information request, you are encouraged to contact us to discuss whether we hold the relevant documents.
+Before submitting a freedom of information request we encourage you to contact us to discuss whether we hold the relevant documents.
+See our contact details at the end of this page.

 Our functions

-• relevant sections of the Corruption, Crime and Misconduct Act 2003
+• sections of the Corruption, Crime and Misconduct Act 2003 – we work to ensure minor misconduct matters are dealt with appropriately

 Further, the statutory role of Director of Equal Opportunity in Public Employment resides in the Commission and administers Part IX of the Equal Opportunity Act 1984.